Monday, October 4

 Mr. Gernot Wagner, Climate Economics Professor at New York University

-This seventh webinar of the JVI series on climate change economics will look at concrete climate mitigation policies.
+This seventh webinar of the JVI series on climate change economics focused on climate change mitigation policies.
 Putting a price on carbon is commonly considered the first-best climate mitigation policy, creating incentives to reduce greenhouse gas emissions.
-The actual reduction in emissions, however, will come from specific technological and behavioral changes, which can be fostered by other policies.
+The actual reduction in emissions, however, will come from specific technological and behavioral changes, which can be fostered by other policies too.

 The JVI focus on climate change